Foraging Tours, Walks, Classes, and Groups (Updated for 2021)

 Mark Warren is the founder of Medicine Bow, which is located in Dahlonega, Georgia.
 They offer classes on primitive skills, crafts, foods, and medicine.

 - Events Schedule: http://medicinebow.net/classes/

 Mushroom Club of Georgia seeks to promote enjoyment while studying wild mushrooms and exchanging information about them.
 They host walks and forays, regular programs and classes, and more.

 - More information: http://www.gamushroomclub.org/

 - Contact: firstname.lastname@example.org

 - Events Schedule: Upcoming Events – Mushroom Club of Georgia (gamushroomclub.org)

 4. Wildcraft Kitchen

-Cara Lee is the founder of Wildcraft Kitchen.
-Located in Clayton, a city in northeast of Georgia.
-Offers guided hikes and foraging trips, culinary and herbalism workshops, and nutrition consultations and wellness cooking.
+Cara Lee is the founder of Wildcraft Kitchen, which is located in Clayton, Georgia.
+They offer guided hikes and foraging trips, culinary and herbalism workshops, nutrition consultations, and wellness cooking.

 - More information: https://www.wildcraftkitchenga.com/